Missing the Mangroves

 A Partnership for Protection

-Kosmos has joined Conservation International and Anton de Kom University of Suriname in a project to mitigate the coastal erosion at Weg naar Zee by building Sediment Trapping Units (STUs) that work to restore mangrove swamps.
+Kosmos joined Conservation International and Anton de Kom University of Suriname in a project to mitigate coastal erosion at Weg naar Zee by building Sediment Trapping Units (STUs) that work to restore mangrove swamps.

 Composed of walaba wood and bamboo, the permeable STU structures capture sediment during low tide, creating conditions favorable for mangrove growth.
-Young mangrove trees, arising naturally and planted by researchers, will be able to grow in the newly formed mud banks.
+Young mangrove trees, arising naturally and planted by researchers, are then able to grow in the newly formed mud banks.